prog4biol/evop2019/EVOP_Python_2019.md

 Strings can be formated using the  `format()` function.
 Pretty intuitive, but wait til you see the details!
-For example, if you want to include literal stings and variables in your print statement and do not want to concatenate or use multiple arguments in the `print()` function you can use string formatting.
+For example, if you want to include literal strings and variables in your print statement and do not want to concatenate or use multiple arguments in the `print()` function you can use string formatting.

 ```python
 >>> dna = 'TGAACATCTAAAAGATGAAGTTT'